 Maddox & Rose Marketplace

-Candles, room sprays, lotions and more are all available for purchase at Maddox & Rose Marketplace — but why buy ready-made products when you can create your own?
-The store’s main appeal is its experiential candle-making space, which offers more than 80 scents at a 30-person bar.
+Candles, room sprays, lotions, and more are all available at Maddox & Rose Marketplace — but why buy ready-made products when you can create your own?
+The store’s main appeal is its experiential candle-making space, which offers over 80 scents at a 30-person bar.
 With everything from coconut and cranberry to bacon and baked bread, there’s sure to be an appealing aroma for anyone.
-Experiences during normal business hours are currently available by reservation only due to COVID restrictions; private parties during non-business hours can be reserved by special request.
+Experiences during regular business hours are available by reservation only; private parties during non-business hours can be reserved by special request.

 Mamili, which means “to shop” in Tagalog, is an homage to owner Melissa Huff’s heritage.
 After a decades-long dream of owning a boutique, Melissa opened Mamili in a former boat store in NuLu.
-“I chose NuLu because when [my family and I travel], we always like to go to local areas, and support local stores, and support local businesses,” she says.
-The shop offers a variety of women’s clothing, jewelry, accessories, home goods, as well as a selection of men’s and youth apparel — all with an emphasis on locally sourced and individually crafted items.
-Mamili is also home to Melissa’s Mad Hatter 502 brand, which boasts a plethora of hats and fascinators in a variety of colors and styles — perfect for any Derby outfit.
+“I chose NuLu because when [my family and I travel], we always like to go to local areas and support local stores and businesses,” she says.
+The shop offers a variety of women’s clothing, jewelry, accessories, home goods, and men’s and youth apparel — all with an emphasis on locally sourced and individually crafted items.
+Mamili is also home to Melissa’s Mad Hatter 502 brand, offering hats and fascinators in various colors and styles — perfect for any Derby outfit.

 Pappy & Company

-Pappy Van Winkle Bourbon has been around for more than a century, and Pappy’s great-granddaughters — who are also triplets — are keeping the family legacy alive with a shop that offers bourbon as well as an assortment of bourbon-themed goods.
-From decanters, flasks, and barrel heads, to branded T-shirts, playing cards, and golf balls, Pappy & Company gifts have serious Kentucky vibes.
-Can’t-miss items include bourbon-infused gourmet food goods, like the Pappy Van Winkle Bourbon Nib Brittle; or the Pappy Van Winkle Bourbon Barrel-Aged Pure Maple Syrup, which won the 2020 Good Food Award.
+Pappy Van Winkle Bourbon has been around for more than a century, and Pappy’s great-granddaughters — who are triplets — are keeping the family legacy alive with a shop that offers bourbon and an assortment of bourbon-themed goods.
+From decanters, flasks, and barrel heads, to branded t-shirts, playing cards, and golf balls, Pappy & Company gifts have serious Kentucky vibes.
+Can’t-miss items include bourbon-infused gourmet goods like Pappy Van Winkle Bourbon Nib Brittle or Pappy Van Winkle Bourbon Barrel-Aged Pure Maple Syrup, which won the 2020 Good Food Award.

 Peace of the Earth

 Formerly located on the first floor of a downtown Louisville apartment building, bar Vetti moved into the NuLu’s AC Hotel in 2020.
 The new space allowed the restaurant to double its seating capacity and expand its menu, which includes seasonal and regional Italian dishes infused with the tastes of Kentucky.
-Whether it’s seasonal mushrooms from Frondosa Farms or Jake’s Fresh Country Sausage, many of bar Vetti’s dishes use local produce, and/or house-made pasta.
-With its new location also came new offerings, including pantry items such as maple syrup and balsamic vinegar, as well as a variety of spirits and amaro.
+Whether it’s seasonal mushrooms from Frondosa Farms or Jake’s Fresh Country Sausage, many of bar Vetti’s dishes use local produce and house-made pasta.

 Known for its Detroit-style pizza, Emmy Squared opened its first and only Bluegrass State location in NuLu in late 2020.
 Made with fluffy middles and cheesy frico crusts, the square-shaped pies are available in a variety of flavors.
 Vegetarians will love the Angel Pie, made with ricotta, mushrooms, and Truffleist mushroom cream; meat lovers can easily add pepperoni, sausage, bacon, chorizo, or even fried chicken to their pizza.
-The Louisville restaurant is understandably the only location with a hot brown pizza, but there is also a plethora of other menu offerings, including both red-sauce and white-sauce pies, as well as salads, sandwiches, burgers, and appetizers.
+The Louisville restaurant is the only location with a hot brown pizza, but there are also a number of other menu offerings, including both red- and white-sauce pies, as well as salads, sandwiches, burgers, and appetizers.

 Gertie’s Whiskey Bar & Torino’s Sandwich Bar

 Gertie’s Whiskey Bar, which originated in Nashville, opened its second location in NuLu in 2021.
-Offering whiskey, beer, wine, and a selection of whimsically named cocktails, the space has a low-key, moody atmosphere.
-Its back door opens up toward NuLu Marketplace (the recently built mixed-use development with retail, entertainment, office, and living spaces), and its front door is technically the entrance to Torino’s Sandwich Bar.
-Guests at Torino’s can choose from a selection of signature sandwiches, entrée salads, and sides — and take them to go, or head behind the curtain for a more comprehensive drink selection.
+Offering whiskey, beer, wine, and a selection of whimsically named cocktails, the space has a low-key, moody atmosphere — and a downstairs speakeasy.
+Its back door opens up to NuLu Marketplace, and its front door is technically the entrance to Torino’s Sandwich Bar.
+Guests at Torino’s can choose from signature sandwiches, entrée salads, and sides — and take them to go or head behind the curtain for a more comprehensive drink selection.
 “We knew Louisville would be an ideal location for Gertie’s, our whiskey-centric cocktail bar,” says Pennington Pribbenow, the COO of Gertie’s Whiskey Bar’s parent company, Red Pebbles Hospitality.
 “The bustling atmosphere at NuLu Marketplace has the perfect vibe for Gertie’s and, ultimately, helped inspire the Torino’s Sandwich Shop concept, as well as the speakeasy at Gertie’s.”

 Known for its premium, small-batch ice cream, Louisville Cream’s fun flavor options include Coffee with Bourbon Cream, Pistachio Honeycomb, and Bourbon Smoked Pecan, to name a few.
-The shop also offers a few vegan flavors, as well as baked goods, like brownies, cookies, mini pies, and other treats.
-Inside seating is currently unavailable due to COVID restrictions, but curbside pickup is an option, as is walk-up service — but know there is typically a line for the sweet treats.
+The shop also offers a few vegan flavors and baked goods like brownies, cookies, mini pies, and other treats.

 The Seafood Lady

-If you happen to be in NuLu in the springtime, you just might be able to experience NuLu Bock Beer Fest, an annual event that celebrates bock beer — a rich and complex, malty, low-hop style lager.
+If you happen to be in NuLu in the springtime, you just might be able to experience NuLu Bock and Wurst Fest, an annual event that celebrates bock beer — a rich and complex, malty, low-hop style lager.
 It has been said that Louisville’s first bock beer festival took place in the 1800s, and NuLu has kept the tradition alive.
 As bock means “goat” in German, Bock Fest typically kicks off with a ceremonial blessing of the goats, followed by multiple races for both kids and adult goats.
-The event takes place amid NuLu’s appropriately named streets — the goats race from Nanny Goat Strut Alley to Billy Goat Strut Alley.
+They run a course amid NuLu’s appropriately named streets — the goats race from Nanny Goat Strut Alley to Billy Goat Strut Alley.
 As a true neighborhood block party, Bock Fest is more than goat races — breweries that serve bock beer brews will often offer specials, and the event typically includes live music, a petting zoo, and other family-friendly activities.

-Each fall, the neighborhood celebrates all things NuLu with an annual street festival that began more than a decade ago.
+Each fall, the neighborhood celebrates all things NuLu with an annual street festival that began over a decade ago.
 East Market Street — from the 600 through the 800 blocks — is shut down to traffic to make way for live music, food and retail booths, and a variety of activities for the whole family.
-The event provides a chance for people to learn more about local businesses in the area and celebrate the community’s growth.
+The event lets people learn more about local businesses and celebrate the community’s growth.
 NuLu Fest typically takes place on the last Saturday of September.
-Updated information for this event, as well as for Bock Fest, can be found HERE.

 Enjoy all the fun of NuLu!

-Check out more guides to all the amazing neighborhoods in Louisville HERE!
+Check out more guides to all the fantastic neighborhoods in Louisville HERE!